 PGDCL graduates can find jobs in MNCs, Judiciary, Public Interest Organisations, etc. The average initial salary of PGDCL students is between INR 3 lakh to INR 8 lakh per annum.

-To become eligible for the LLM program, students must clear either a three years LLB degree or a BA/BSc/BBA LLB of five years with 50% aggregate scores.
-Admission to the LLM program is based on entrance exams such as CLAT, IPU CET, DU LLM, etc.
+To become eligible for the LLM course, students must clear either a three years LLB degree or a BA/BSc/BBA LLB of five years with 50% aggregate scores.
+Admission to the LLM course is based on entrance exams such as CLAT, IPU CET, DU LLM, etc.

 LLM graduates find various jobs as advocates, judges, consultants, civil judges, etc. The average salaries offered to LLM graduates is INR 5 lakh to INR 10 lakh per annum.

 BA LLB stands for Bachelor of Arts and Bachelor of Legislative Law.
 It is an integrated Law Course that deals with various interdisciplinary topics such as Law and Arts, including History, Sociology, English, Economics, etc. BA LLB is a full-time course regulated by the Bar Council Of India.
 The majority of the curriculum includes practical training apart from theoretical knowledge.

 The BA LLB course costs around INR 1.5 lakh to INR 7 lakhs.
 Students who have passed class 12th with an aggregate of 50% from a recognised board can apply directly for the BA LLB course.

 The curriculum focuses on both theoretical and practical ideas of Law, including internships, projects, Moot Court, etc. After completing a bachelor's degree, students can pursue Postgraduate or Doctoral degrees in law, such as LLM and LLD.